-Here are Matt Cantore’s VirtualBox Ubuntu 14.04 instructions but if you are useing VB you need to read through all instuctions on this page and in the sub-menu: http://www.ciss100.com/wp-content/uploads/os-virtualization/VBGuide%20Ubuntu%2014.04.pdf
+Here are Matt Cantore’s VirtualBox Ubuntu 14.04 instructions that I have left up for completeness.
+If you are using VB you need to read through all instructions on this page and in the sub-menu: http://www.ciss100.com/wp-content/uploads/os-virtualization/VBGuide%20Ubuntu%2014.04.pdf

 First, CIS is new to everyone as while we teach Math, English, History, etc. throughout our early school years, we never really address Computing and Information Science (I know many people have had MS Office but where we are going here is an entirely different level).
 In essence, we must transform ourselves as we are striving to become exacting, precise and detail oriented as our future academic and professional CIS success depends on this.